nautobot/nautobot-plugin-ssot-arista-cloudvision/README.md

 # Nautobot to Arista CloudVision Sync

 A plugin for [Nautobot](https://github.com/nautobot/nautobot) that allows synchronization of data directly between CloudVision and Nautobot.
-It synchronizes user device tags from Nautobot into CloudVision while using devices and system tags from CloudVision to ensure device syncronization and populate device metadata.
+It synchronizes user device tags from Nautobot into CloudVision while using devices and system tags from CloudVision to ensure device synchronization and populate device metadata.
 Here is a table showing the data mappings when syncing from CloudVision.

 | CloudVision System Tags | Nautobot Device Custom Field |
 |-------------------------|------------------------------|